GoogleChromeLabs/chromeos_smart_card_connector/docs/updating-pcsc-lite.md

    (Hint: Pay attention to the directory structure; e.g., you should have the `AUTHORS` file located at `//third_party/pcsc-lite/src/AUTHORS` in the end.)

+4. Apply the patches from the `//third_party/pcsc-lite/patches/` directory to the files unpacked at the previous step.
+(Hint: We only have a single tiny patch currently, so probably it's the simplest to just manually apply the modification shown in that patch file.)

-4. Edit the URL and the version in the `//third_party/pcsc-lite/README.google` file.
+5. Edit the URL and the version in the `//third_party/pcsc-lite/README.google` file.

-5. Compile the Smart Card Connector app and all other targets, by running the `make-all.sh` script.
+6. Compile the Smart Card Connector app and all other targets, by running the `make-all.sh` script.

-6. In case of any errors discovered at the previous step, investigate and fix them.
+7. In case of any errors discovered at the previous step, investigate and fix them.
 (Hint: In case a new file was created in the daemon, you have to add it into `//third_party/pcsc-lite/naclport/server/build/Makefile` into one of the sections.)

-7. Start the just-built Smart Card Connector app (e.g., by running `make run` in the `//smart_card_connector/build/` directory) and perform some manual QA testing using physical reader(s).
+8. Start the just-built Smart Card Connector app (e.g., by running `make run` in the `//smart_card_connector/build/` directory) and perform some manual QA testing using physical reader(s).

-8. If everything is OK, prepare a commit / a Pull Request with all these changes.
+9. If everything is OK, prepare a commit / a Pull Request with all these changes.

 Additional tasks to be performed later, when rolling out a new version of the